Sharif-Smart-and-Secure-Edge-Cloud-Lab/nRF52840/ncp/readme.md

 ![board3](https://github.com/Sharif-Smart-and-Secure-Edge-Cloud-Lab/nRF52840/blob/farbod-yadollahi/ncp/board%20connection%203.jpg)

-And again remmember the ttyACM number.
+And again remmember the ttyACM number. if the computer can't detect dongle try uninstalling the device in the device manager.

 ### running the application
 Now the next step is to run the application. nordic application layer development uses C language.
 Nordic provides a platform for DSR ZBOSS zigbee stack SDK. [here](https://dsr-zboss.com/#!/) you can find information about ZBOSS.
+Nordic provides bunch of application samples: